-Dogs are welcome, under close control, in designated parkland areas including along all our park walks.
-Dogs are also welcome outdoors in the courtyard where you'll find water bowls dotted around for refreshment on a hot day and, when it's open, there's indoor seating for pups and for their humans in the Coach House Café.
+Dogs are welcome, under close control, in designated parkland areas including along all park walks.
+Dogs are also welcome outdoors in the courtyard and on-leads indoors in the cafés.

-We use livestock to graze our parkland all year round.
-Different herds of both sheep and cattle can be found in different areas of the park at different times of year.
 To stay informed about where livestock are grazing, please look out for the information signs at each field gate.
 It's essential that all dogs are kept on leads in fields containing livestock.
-Please be aware that sheep will be contained by electrified stock fencing.

 - Being able to recall your dogs in any situation at the first call